Are AirPods a good earbud choice for Android users?

 Where the AirPod and Android relationship falls apart

 If we're looking at AirPods Pro, specifically, you're going to miss out on the auto-pause/play feature that stops and starts music automatically when you take AirPods in and out of your ears.
-It's a super handy feature to have, but if you use AirPods Pro with an Android phone, it just doesn't work at all.
+A super handy feature to have, but if you use AirPods Pro with an Android phone, it just doesn't work at all.

 AirPods are popular, but there are tons of other options out there

-AirPods and AirPods Pro are solid earbuds in their own right, and when used with an iPhone, offer a user experience that you just can't get anywhere else.
-However, when you strip those iPhone-exclusive goodies away, they're not all that special.
+AirPods and AirPods Pro are solid earbuds in their own right, and when used with an iPhone, they offer a user experience you just can't get anywhere else.
+Except when you strip those iPhone-exclusive goodies away, they're not all that special.
 You can spend the same or less money for vastly better earbuds in most regards, and if you use Android, it just makes sense to go with any one of those many alternatives.

 Android's answer to Apple's buds

 The Jabra Elite 7 Pro check just about all of the boxes for high-quality earbuds.
 Comfortable and easy to wear, with great audio quality and solid battery life, they're easy to take with you wherever you go.
 The Elite 7 Pro get even better when you factor in call quality and the Sound+ companion app, which you can use to change your EQ settings, enable/disable active noise canceling, and find your earbuds if you happen to lose them.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the Android Central team.